They can achieve many important personal and financial objectives, but their relationship to IRAs is complex

-Trusts have a truly ancient history in the law.
-They were developed in the Middle Ages to enable someone to manage property while the owner was away in the Crusades.
+Trusts have a truly ancient history: In Western society, they date back to the Middle Ages.
+They were established to enable someone to manage property while its owner was away, fighting in the Crusades.

-If the terms of the trust can be changed—or the property reclaimed by the grantor—then the trust is revocable (it can be revoked).
-Revocable trusts are also referred to as “living trusts.”
-They may also be referred to as inter vivos trusts, meaning that they are set up during the grantor’s lifetime.
+If the terms of the trust can be changed—or the property reclaimed by the grantor—then the trust is revocable.
+That is, it can be revoked or discontinued.
+Revocable trusts are also referred to as “living trusts” or, to use the Latin, inter vivos trusts, meaning that they are set up and operate during the grantor’s lifetime.

 Once the grantor dies, the trust becomes irrevocable.
-Irrevocability also occurs if the grantor also manages it and becomes incapacitated (one example: suffers from Alzheimer’s).
+Irrevocability also occurs if the grantor is managing the trust, but becomes permanently incapacitated: suffers a stroke, develops Alzheimer’s Disease—anything that prevents his ability to function.

-Revocable trusts are often used as an estate-planning tool to transfer property outside of the often costly, lengthy and public court-supervised probate process.
+Revocable trusts are often used as an estate-planning tool.
 Like a will, the trust specifies who inherits the property when the grantor dies.
+However, transferring property into a trust means you avoid to the often costly, lengthy and public court-supervised probate process that a will is subject to.

-However, it’s not advisable or always possible to put all the grantor’s assets into a revocable trust.
-For example, it may not be wise to make an IRA payable to the trust because this could prevent the ultimate beneficiaries of the IRA (the trust beneficiaries) from being able to spread distributions from the IRA over their life expectancies.
-(Although you can designate a trust as the beneficiary of your IRA, you cannot put your IRA in a trust while you are living.)
+It is not advisable or always possible to put all the grantor’s assets into a revocable trust.
+Although you can designate a trust as the beneficiary of your IRA, you cannot put your IRA in a trust while you are living.
+For example, it may not be wise to make an IRA payable to the trust because this could prevent the ultimate beneficiaries of the IRA from being able to spread distributions over their life expectancies after they inherit it.

 For income tax purposes, revocable trusts usually are treated as grantor trusts.
-All of the income, gains, tax credits and other tax items are reported on the grantor’s personal tax return as if he or she owned the property directly.
-In most cases, no fiduciary return (Form 1041) for the trust is needed.
+That means that all of the income, gains, tax credits and other tax items are reported on the grantor’s personal tax return as if he or she owned the property directly.
+In other words, the trust is not treated as a separate entity, as it is if it’s irrevocable.

-A trust is irrevocable if the person setting up a trust cannot change his or her mind and recoup property or alter the terms in the legal document.
-The person setting up the trust cannot be the sole trustee of an irrevocable trust.
+A trust is irrevocable if the person setting up a trust cannot change his or her mind and recoup property or alter its terms.
 It can be inter vivos (set up during the grantor’s life) or testamentary (come into effect under the terms of a grantor’s will).
+However, if the former, the person setting up the trust cannot be its sole trustee.

 Irrevocable trusts have many important uses, such as tax savings and asset protection.
 Here are some of them: